Can Relationship Therapy Help A Couple Stay Together?

 A look at recent statistics about the success of relationship therapy can give you an idea of what is possible.
 Although there are no guarantees that relationship therapy will keep your partnership from falling apart, 75% of couples who had it felt they were better off for having had the therapy.
 Further,65% of the couples said the improvement was significant.
 As many as 50% of the couples retained those improvements for at least two years.

-What do these statistics tell us?
 Relationship therapy is effective in many cases, but not in all cases.
 The difference may be in the amount of effort the partners put into it.
 It could also be that the couple had already grown so far apart that they aren’t interested in going back to who they were when the relationship was sound.
-Whatever the reason, you can increase your chances of success.
+Whatever the reason, you can increase your chances of success by attending relationship therapy early, before problems become overwhelming.

 What it takes to succeed in relationship therapy

 If you need to do something to make therapy work, what do you need to do?
 Many people have the misperception that you only need to show up, that being there is enough to make all the difference.
-However, you can take charge of things to improve your chances of benefitting from the process.
+However, you can take proactive steps to improve your chances of benefiting from the process.

 Commitment to the relationship